onyx-robotics/onyx-engine/docs/source/optimizing-models.rst

     # Execute model optimization
     onyx.optimize_model(
-        model_name='brake_model_optimized',
-        model_sim_config=sim_config,
-        dataset_name='brake_train_data',
+        model_name='example_model',
+        dataset_name='example_train_data',
         optimization_config=opt_config,
     )

 You can monitor the optimization process via the Engine Platform.
 The different trials of the model optimization will be stored as separate versions of the model in the Engine.
-To download a specific model version, you can use the **version** parameter of the :meth:`onyx.load_model` function.
+To download a specific model version, you can use the **version_id** parameter of the :meth:`onyx.load_model` function.

 .. code-block:: python

-    onyx.load_model('brake_model_optimized', version=1)
+    # Replace with one of your model version IDs
+    onyx.load_model('example_model', version_id='dcfec841-1748-47e2-b6c7-3c821cc69b4a')

 Now that we have optimized our model, we can deploy it for simulation in :ref:`simulating-models`.